Þorvaldur Makan Sigbjörnsson: Club career

 He played club football for KA Akureyri, Leiftur, Östers IF, KA Akureyri again, Fram Reykjavik and Valur.

 In October and November 1997, Þorvaldur underwent a trial at Sheffield United and Stoke City but was not signed.
 In December, he had a trial with Östers IF and in January 1998, he signed a three-year contract with the club.
 He left Öster in November 1998, due to their financial situation following their relegation from the Allsvenskan.

 In December 1998, he signed with KA.

-In June 2004, Þorvaldur collapsed during the middle of a game between Fram and Fylkir due to what was initially thought to be a severe migrane.
+In June 2004, Þorvaldur collapsed during the middle of a game between Fram and Fylkir due to what was initially thought to be a severe migraine.
 In July 2004, he announced his retirement from football due to a brain injury caused by several blows to the head over his career.
 Two years later, he had recovered from the injury and returned to the field with Valur.